nqbinhcs/GCommerce/README.md

 <img src="images/logo.png" align="left"
 width="100" hspace="10" vspace="10">

-It is an simple e-commerce app designed in for retail stores and their surrounding clients.
+It is an simple e-commerce app designed in for retail grocery stores and their surrounding clients.
 It will receive from a farther-off shop in the backend.
 Smaller company owners will benefit from this instead of large online retailers .
 Technologies used in this project are android with java, database in Firebase, Google Map API, and Tensorflow Lite which is own by google.

 <p align="left">
 <a href="https://play.google.com/store/apps/details?id=fr.gaulupeau.apps.InThePoche">